Performance Building Blocks

 Trust

-Expectations are set, modeled, rewarded, and conflicts corrected
+Expectations are set, modeled, rewarded, and shortfalls are corrected

 Capabilities